 Depending on your needs and plans, it might be a big “YES” or a definite “NO”.

 Let’s analyze why we should learn Django or maybe try Laravel instead.

 If we follow the trends, we can 100% say that the most popular is Laravel, and in my opinion, that won’t change too soon.
 The popularity comes with many benefits: many projects and opportunities one can choose from, an increased community that can help you, and a lot of resources at your disposal.

 Got it: Laravel is popular, but maybe you would like to work on really secure applications, and perhaps you like Python as a language.
 Then it’s a no-brainer: Django might be the go-to solution.

 Let me resume it and not transform this question into a debate I have with myself: it is important to learn diverse concepts and best practices from the web application development world regardless of the language and framework you prefer.

 “Is Django still relevant in 2022?” is a tricky question.
 If we think of 2022, both Django and Laravel are relevant and frequently used for web development.
 Together, these frameworks cover most Web Development industry verticals, from small applications to enterprise, based on different business needs like management applications and secure banking applications alike.

-Let’s think about the future: “Is Django still relevant 5 years from now?
+Let’s think about the future: “Is Django still relevant five years from now?
 What about Laravel?”.
 I cannot correctly answer this question.
-What I can do is look at the data, crunch the numbers and make a reasonably educated guess.
+What I can do is look at the data, crunch the numbers, and make a reasonably educated guess.
 I think you should do that also and come up with your conclusions.

 If you’re curious to see how much your app will cost, you can use our App Cost Calculator and get an estimate for your future project.